onemyndseye/steampipe/README.md

 # Steampipe

 Steampipe is a automation tool that remuxes and uploads Steam gameplay clips to YouTube.
-It monitors your Steam recording folder, converts new clips to `.mp4`, and sends them directly to your channel.
+It scans your Steam recording folder, converts new clips to `.mp4`, and sends them directly to your channel.

 ## Features